-Lisa Del Balso-Reynolds serves as the Executive Director of Pre-Adjudication Services with the Maryland Department of Juvenile Services (DJS).
-In this role she oversees statewide Community Detention and Intake Operations as well as the Evening Reporting Centers.
-This includes six Department of Juvenile Service Regions and 33 field offices.
-Prior to this, Lisa was the Director of Community Detention Operations for 11 years where she supported the implementation of the Juvenile Detention Alternatives Initiative and rolled out the GPS Program for each region.
+Lisa Del Balso-Reynolds serves as the Executive Director of Community Operations with the Maryland Department of Juvenile Services (DJS).
+In this role she oversees four of the eight operational regions: Region 1, Region 2, Region 3, and Region 8.
+Prior to this, Lisa was the Executive Director of Pre-Adjudication Services, and before that, Director of Community Detention Operations for 11 years where she supported the implementation of the Juvenile Detention Alternatives Initiative and rolled out the GPS Program for each region.
 Lisa has served in various other capacities at the Department including, Senior Manager for Operations, Asst.
 Director of Grants, and Executive Asst. to the Secretary.
 She also served as the Juvenile Justice Specialist at the Governors of Crime Control and Prevention and the Deputy Project Director for the Formula Grants Program where she oversaw the national training and technical assistance (TTA) effort for the Office of Juvenile Justice and Delinquency Prevention (OJJDP).

 Lisa received her bachelor’s degree in Psychology and Criminal Justice from Kent State University and her master’s degree in Criminal Justice from the University of Baltimore.

-Scott Beal, Executive Director for Community Supervision began his career with the Department of Juvenile Services in 1994 as a case manager working with probation and aftercare youth in Montgomery County.
+Scott Beal, Executive Director of Strategic Initiatives, began his career with the Department of Juvenile Services in 1994 as a case manager working with probation and aftercare youth in Montgomery County.
 Over the years, he has served in a number of management positions within the Department to include Montgomery Co.
 District Supervisor, Washington County Supervisor, Western Region Assistant Area Director, and State Director of Probation.
-He has served in his current Executive Director position for the past ten years.
+He has served in an Executive Director position for the past ten years.
 Scott holds a Bachelor’s Degree of Science from Frostburg State University.

-Lisa earned a Master’s Degree in Public Administration (MPA) from the University of Baltimore, and a Bachelor of Science Degree in Business Administration from the University of Maryland Eastern Shore.
+Tennille earned a Master’s Degree in Social work (MSW) from Howard University and a Bachelor of Science Degree in Psychology from Bowie State University.